 As such, the tips below are mostly aimed at helping MUD implementors advertise their games without spending extra money.

 However, some of the advice offered here may also be applicable to other types of multiplayer text-based RPGs, such as those played in chatrooms.
-It’s based on several years’ worth of experience heading up the marketing department for a software company.
+It’s based on several years’ worth of experience heading up the marketing department for a software (SaaS) company.

 - Get your game listed online